TheMrSnoop/Fractal-Engine/README.md

 # Fractal Engine
-My attempt at a custom made, game engine, created with C++.
+My attempt at a custom made game engine.
 Created in C++ to force myself to learn it, at least to an intermediate level.

 ![alt text](https://github.com/TheMrSnoop/Fractal-Engine/blob/main/Images/Fractal%20Engine%20Icon.png)